 Agustin is the son of Mexican immigrants and is the first in his family to go to law school.
 As such, Agustin puts great value on giving back to the community.
 He is involved in various pipeline and mentoring programs, where he provides guidance to high school students in their pursuit of undergraduate and graduate degrees.
 He also has an active pro bono practice.
 As part of these efforts, he has helped obtain asylum and Special Immigrant Juvenile Status for unaccompanied minors.

-Agustin externed for the Honorable Barry Russell at the United States Bankruptcy Court in the Central District of California.
-During his time there, he prepared written analyses of daily law and motion matters and analyzed appellate materials.
+Agustin was an extern for the Honorable Barry Russell at the U.S. Bankruptcy Court in the Central District of California.
 Agustin also interned at the National Immigration Law Center in Los Angeles while still attending law school.
+During law school, Agustin served as the co-chair of La Raza de Loyola and as chief justice of the Scott Moot Court Honors Board.

 *All titles and affiliations are for identification purposes only.